CirroBuild/FrostiDocs/docs/concept/storage-model.md

 QuestDB appends one column at a time and each one is updated using the same method.
 The tail of column file is mapped into the memory page in RAM and the column append is effectively a memory write at an address.
-Once the memory page is exhausted it is unmapped (thus writing data to disk) and a new page is mapped.
+Once the memory page is exhausted it is unmapped and a new page is mapped.

 **This method ensures minimum resource churn and consistent append latency.**